 What I offer

+I aim to provide a safe place to look at your issues and resolve your difficulties.
 I cannot give advice, offer an opinion, or tell you what to do.
-Instead, I will help you to work through the things you bring, to find your own resolution.
+Instead, I will help you work through the things you bring; to find your own resolution.

 When we will meet